Lily Lake

 - Educates, informs, and trains citizens on preparedness

-- Professionals and citizens working together to keep Kenosha safe
+- Professionals and citizens working together to keep Kenosha

 - Source for citizens who want further training or volunteer